Are you on the hunt for tips, tricks, and advice relating to how to clean bamboo floors?

+If it’s a deep-cleaning day, prep your furniture for moving, utilizing coasters, pads, or blankets.
+Heavy quilted moving blankets also work well for sliding large pieces without damaging your floor.
 Everything from your smallest ottoman to your largest antique armoire should have something under the feet or base.
 This protects your floor from dents, scratches, and gouging.

 When you only need to spot-clean or don’t feel like dragging out the vacuum, it’s a good idea to have a broom on hand.
 While there’s nothing necessarily wrong with your good old-fashioned bristle broom, it may only do a mediocre job of cleaning your floor.